The feature-packed Protector Professional includes a fluted cone barrel and front and rear cocking serrations.

-The fiber-optic front sight on this particular Protector is designed to give the shooter an even smaller “dot” for more precise aiming.
+Wilson designed the fiber-optic front sight on this particular Protector to give the shooter an even smaller “dot” for more precise aiming.
 Preferred by many competition shooters, fiber-optic sights work well in bright daylight, but they provide no benefit in low-light situations.
 In many ways, this pistol’s front sight design stands in stark contrast to its rear sight design.
 Swapping the standard front sight for one with a tritium insert might be a more practical choice when trying to “own the night.”

-With only a casual glance at the Protector one might miss some of the more subtle details found on closer inspection: the countersunk slide stop; the sharp-edge-taming bevel of the trigger guard, frame and slide, and the heavy machine chamfer applied along the bottom side of the slide.
-Custom details like these add to the cost of the Protector, but they each have a specific purpose in making this pistol an everyday-carry piece.
+With only a casual glance at the Protector one might miss some of the more subtle details found on closer inspection: The countersunk slide stop; the sharp-edge-taming bevel of the trigger guard, frame and slide, and the heavy machine chamfer applied along the bottom side of the slide.
+Custom details like these add to the cost of the Protector.
+However, they also each have a specific purpose in making this pistol an everyday-carry piece.

 Overall, my initial impression of the Protector Professional left me, well, impressed.
 Wilson Combat’s tradition of exquisitely hand-built, custom 1911s is evident in every detail.